CityPASS® Blog

 Window on Washington Waters

-The Seattle Aquarium social story visual guide will help families and groups prepare for their visit to the Aquarium.
-This may be especially useful for visitors with autism, sensory sensitivities, or younger audiences.
+One highlight of the webpage is the social story visual guide, which will help families and groups prepare for their visit to the Seattle Aquarium.
+This may be especially useful for visitors with autism, sensory sensitivities or younger audiences.
 Look through it before your visit, or print it out to bring with you.

 Tips and Tricks for a Better Visit

-- Staff are available to answer questions, so take advantage of the opportunity!
-Seattle Aquarium also conducts their own research on marine life.
+Staff and volunteers are available to answer questions, so take advantage of the opportunity!
+The Seattle Aquarium also conducts their own research on marine life.

 Seattle Aquarium Parking